My Main Page with Links to My Other

 human tragedies that occur with the triumph of consumerism.
 No children should

-die because their parents are carting them all over the countryside for trivial
+die in mangled vehicles because their parents are carting them all over the countryside for trivial

 —Book review articles by